denoland/deno/website/manual.md

 ### Inspecting and revoking permissions

 Sometimes a program may want to revoke previously granted permissions.
-When a program, at a later stage, needs those permissions, a new prompt will be presented to the user.
+When a program, at a later stage, needs those permissions, it will fail.

 ```ts
 const { permissions, revokePermission, open, remove } = Deno;